 In the event of the FCO travel guidance advising against travel to a specific area that your holiday is due to include – please note the following:

 a) If this advice is received after you have booked, but more than 10 weeks before your departure date, we reserve the right not to inform you of this.
 This is because many of our holidays are booked a long time in advance and the FCO travel guidance may change frequently between booking date and travel date.
 It is therefore your responsibility to keep up to date with FCO advice.

-In either of the above two scenarios, please note that in the event of the FCO travel guidance advising against travel to a specific area that your holiday is due to include, and we have paid our suppliers for those affected components of the holiday (including flights to those areas), we will endeavor to obtain a refund from those suppliers.
+In either of the above two scenarios, please note that in the event of the FCO travel guidance advising against travel to a specific area that your holiday is due to include, and we have paid our suppliers for those affected components of the holiday (including flights to those areas), at your request, we will endeavor to obtain a refund from those suppliers.
 If we are not able to get refunds, we will not be able to refund any of these costs to you.
 In this case our cancellation fees as outlined in these booking conditions will apply should you not travel.
 The burden of this liability falls on you in this event, as they are committed costs that we have made at your request and on your behalf at a time when there was no guidance against travel to that area.
 It is your responsibility to have Travel Insurance that provides cover for this specific eventuality.

 15. FINANCIAL PROTECTION

 We hold an Air Travel Organiser's Licence issued by the Civil Aviation Authority (ATOL number ).